dsmtE/ditheringJourney/README.md

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

+:warning:  Comment the paths kit option in the file svelte.config.js if wants to run in dev mode.
+> this is used to deploy correctly on githubPage sub-Repository

 ```bash
 npm run dev